Cale-Torino/Registertovote_Elections_API/README.md

 - update your current voter address
 - request a special vote

-For anything like that login to the `https://registertovote.elections.org.za/Account/Login` site.
+For anything like that.. login to the `https://registertovote.elections.org.za/Account/Login` site.

 This API is simply for checking stats.